Josh Rojas Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA across all league pitching staffs (3.84).
+- The Guardians' 3.87 team ERA ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (69 total, one per game).
+- The Guardians allow the fourth-fewest home runs in baseball (69 total, one per game).

-- Toussaint makes his first start of the season for the Guardians.
+- Bieber (5-3) gets the starting nod for the Guardians in his 15th start of the season.
+He has a 3.29 ERA in 87 2/3 innings pitched, with 64 strikeouts.

+- In his last time out on Sunday, the righty threw seven scoreless innings against the Houston Astros while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.